 However, if you live outside a major city, plan on doing a lot of travelling, or have a young family, driving in Norway is something you'll want to consider.
 Here's our guide to everything you need to know.

 A winter road trip is a tempting prospect, but care needs to be taken.
 Driving in Norway in the winter and in winter conditions is a challenge and therefore is not recommended for the inexperienced driver.
 Handling a vehicle in such weather - especially on mountain roads - requires careful attention.
 Note that although the season for snowfall runs December - April in most cities, snow can … [Read more...]

 Paying tolls to use many of the country's roads is something you should expect when visiting Norway.
 Here's everything you need to know.
 The use of road tolls to fund road building has a long tradition in the country.
 The main purpose is to develop better road infrastructure, faster, but they can also be used for strengthening public transport solutions within cities.
 Approximately 190 toll … [Read more...]

+Norwegians drive more electric cars per capita than anywhere else in the world.
 One of the few things the international media seem to cover relentlessly about Norway is the proliferation of electric car use across the country.
 And they're quite right.
 Norway has more electric cars on its road than any other country, on a per capita basis.
-In the first three months of 2016, Norway registered 11,124 pure electric and plug-in hybrid electric vehicles (PHEVs), representing … [Read more...]
+In the first three months of 2016, Norway registered … [Read more...]

+Driving rules and regulations on Norwegian roads.
 If you intend to drive in Norway it is your responsibility to thoroughly research and understand all of the traffic laws.
 Ignorance of these laws is not an acceptable excuse if you break them!
 Statens vegvesen (The Norwegian Public Roads Administration) is the body responsible for most aspects of driving in Norway.
-They oversee the planning, construction and operation of the national and county … [Read more...]
+They oversee the planning, … [Read more...]